qmma70/cardtradr/README.md

 git clone https://github.com/qmma70/cardtradr.git

-A directory cardtradr will be created and everything in the repository will be downloaded into it.
+A directory named "cardtradr" will be created and everything in the repository will be downloaded into it.

+How to update your local clone:

+cd cardtradr
+git pull

+How to commit your work and upload it to the repository:

+cd cardtradr
+git commit -a -m 'what changes did you make?' git push